Xiangyu-Lou/Registration-Management-System/README.md

 # Registration Management System

-This is a Registration Management System based on Vue and MySQL, designed for basic units to report the generation of hazardous waste.
+This is a Registration Management System based on Vue and MySQL

 [简体中文](README_CN.md#dev)
 ## Project Features